The Fashion Bomb Show Hosted by NeNe Leakes Sponsored By Mielle Organics, SLAYYY Hair and Lagos NYC!

 Claire Sulmers has chosen to contribute a portion of ticket sales to Hylton’s Fashion Academy where she has served as a Mentor to the youth.

-The Bomb Fashion Show couldn’t have happened with out the amazing sponsors who contributed in such a major way including Mielle Organics, Lagos New York, and SLAYYY Hair.
+The Bomb Fashion Show couldn’t have happened with out the amazing sponsors who contributed in such a major way including Joy Kingsley and the Kingsley Models, Mielle Organics, Silver & Riley, Lagos New York, and SLAYYY Hair.

-With over 100 models, and 50 hair and make-up artists working backstage, models looked top notch, and flawless with the use of a variety of Mielle Organics products.
-Not to mention the goodie bags that attendees left home with.
+With over 100 models, and 50 hair and make-up artists working backstage, models looked top notch, flawless and up to par thanks to Backstage manager Joy Kingsley who oversaw the entire operations behind the scenes to ensure an unforgettable show.

+Mielle Organics came through for the Bomb Fashion show in a major way as a sponsor as well, providing products for models hair and contributing with goodie bags filled with Mielle essentials that attendees left home with.

 When it came down to the delicious cuisine that oozed with bold seasonings and flavor, Lagos New York delivered in every sense.
 The Nigerian restaurant served mouthwatering small bites to compliment their delectable alcohol beverages.